PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Experiment

 \subsection{Case Study}

-To visually demonstrate the superiority of our method and the inherent challenges of the task, we conduct a case study, as illustrated in the figure \ref{fig_case}.
-As shown in Case (a), both GPT4-1 and LLaVA fail to detect the sarcastic implication conveyed jointly by the text and image, incorrectly assigning a neutral stance.
-These models tend to rely on surface-level cues and struggle with recognizing pragmatic intent.
+To visually demonstrate the superiority of our method and the inherent challenges of the task, Figure \ref{fig_case} provides a case study.
+In Case (a), both GPT4-1 and LLaVA fail to detect the sarcastic implication conveyed by joint multimodal cues, incorrectly assigning a neutral stance due to their reliance on surface-level information.
 In contrast, our PRISM accurately predicts an \textit{Against} stance.
-This improvement stems from its rationalized cross-modal grounding, which captures the user’s implicit criticism expressed through the comparison embedded in the image, as well as its persona-aware interpretation that contextualizes the user’s communicative tendencies.
+This improvement stems from its rationalized cross-modal grounding, which captures the user’s implicit criticism expressed through the comparison embedded in the image, as well as its persona-aware interpretation of the user’s communicative tendencies.

-Meanwhile, Case (b) presents an even more subtle scenario, where sarcasm is intertwined with the user’s disposition.
-Again, GPT4-1 and LLaVA misclassify the stance as neutral, likely due to their lack of user-level modeling and reliance solely on the current conversational snippet.
-PRISM, however, leverages its persona module to interpret the user’s longitudinal behavioral patterns.
-As shown in the PRISM persona visualization, the user exhibits a prominently high Neuroticism score, reflecting a more emotionally expressive and critical communication style.
-Incorporating such personality cues enables PRISM to infer the user’s consistent critical orientation, allowing it to correctly identify the \textit{Against} stance even in contexts where the sarcastic intent is subtle and easily overlooked.
+Meanwhile, Case (b) presents a more subtle scenario, where sarcasm is intertwined with the user’s disposition.
+Again, GPT4-1 and LLaVA misclassify the stance, likely due to their lack of user-level modeling and reliance solely on the current conversational snippet.
+PRISM, however, correctly identifies the \textit{Against} stance by leveraging its persona module to interpret longitudinal behavioral patterns.
+Specifically, the persona visualization highlights a high Neuroticism score, reflecting an emotionally expressive and critical style.
+Incorporating such personality cues enables PRISM to infer the user’s consistent critical orientation even when sarcasm is subtle.